lambdaclass/concrete/ROADMAP.md

    - 13d.
 Expression/statement-granularity spans in Core (the invasive step):
      thread spans onto Core nodes or a node→span side table for precise within-function obligation and runtime-failure locations.
+   - 13e.
+Remaining declaration-span gaps deliberately deferred from the 2026-06-09 decl-span work (recorded here, not only in the commit message): extern-fn declarations drop their span because `CModule` carries them as a bare tuple (`String × params × Ty × Bool`) — promote to a record with `declSpan`; and "module file not found" / circular module-import resolver errors are location-less because `mod X;` stubs carry no span and `resolveModules` returns `Except String` — give module stubs a span and the resolver typed, span-carrying errors.
+     Extend `check_source_maps.sh` with an extern-fn FFI-safety fixture and a missing-module-file fixture asserting both diagnostics point at source.
 14. Normalize command plumbing for `build`, `run`, `test`, `audit`, `prove`, `inspect`, `fmt`, `doc`, and `clean`: shared project loading, shared target/ policy/assumption loading, shared diagnostics, shared output conventions,